-Once again our market value of assets set a new all-time high of \$21.7 billion, topping last fiscal year's high of \$21.0 billion.
-And, the plan's funded level rose to 67.1% from 65.8% in Fiscal Year 2018, showing steady and continued improvement since the market downturn in 2008.

-Additionally, the unfunded accrued liability (UAL) decreased to \$10.3 billion from \$10.5 billion last fiscal year.
-Principal and interest on this debt has now been paid for the seventh consecutive year, and we remain on pace to meet the System's statutorily required payoff dates.
+Looking at the fiscal year in its entirety, the story of the System's financial position remained positive.
+At \$21.2 billion, our market value of assets has stayed north of the \$21 billion mark for the last three years, and the plan's actuarial funded level rose to 67.9% from 67.1% in Fiscal Year 2019.
+The unfunded accrued liability (UAL) decreased to \$10.36 billion from \$10.39 billion last fiscal year.
+Furthermore, principal and interest on this debt has now been paid for the eighth consecutive year, and we remain on pace to meet the System's statutorily required payoff dates.